sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/use-federation.md

 | `alpha` | sensu.alpha.example.com |
 | `beta` | sensu.beta.example.com |

-In this example, the `gateway` cluster will be the entry point for operators to manage Sensu resources in the `alpha` and `beta` clusters.
+The `gateway` cluster will be the entry point for operators to manage Sensu resources in the `alpha` and `beta` clusters.
 This guide assumes a single sensu-backend in each cluster, but named clusters composed of multiple sensu-backends are supported.

 This diagram depicts the federation relationship documented in this guide: